13588112254/littlefs/DESIGN.md

 The additional pointers let us navigate the data-structure on disk much more efficiently than in a singly linked list.

-Taking exhibit C for example, here is the path from data block 5 to data block 1.
+Consider a path from data block 5 to data block 1.
 You can see how data block 3 was completely skipped:
 ```
 .--------.  .--------.  .--------.  .--------.  .--------.  .--------.
 | data 0 |  | data 1 |<-| data 2 |  | data 3 |  | data 4 |<-| data 5 |